Liz Prince

 Intermediate, Component—Year

-Prerequisite: Costume Design I or permission of the instructor
+Prerequisite: Costume Design I or permission of instructor

-This course expands upon the ideas and concepts set forth in Costume Design l in order to hone in on and advance the student’s existing skill sets.
-Students will further develop their design and construction abilities as they research and realize design concepts for a variety of theoretical design projects, as well as develop their communication skills through class discussions and presentations.
-Students will also have the likely opportunity, assisted by a Costume Design l student, to design costumes for a departmental production.
-This design opportunity allows a unique learning experience, as the student collaborates with a director and creative team to produce a fully realized theatrical production.
+This course expands upon the ideas and concepts set forth in Costume Design l in order to hone and advance the student's existing skill sets.
+Students will further develop their design and construction abilities, as they research and realize design concepts for a variety of theoretical design projects and develop their communication skills through class discussions and presentations.
+Students will also have the likely opportunity to design costumes for a departmental production, assisted by a Costume Design l student.
+This design opportunity allows for a unique learning experience, as the student collaborates with a director and creative team to produce a fully realized theatrical production.

 Faculty